georgique/world-geojson/README.md

 * USA
 * Spain
 * Netherlands
-* more to be added
+... more to be added

-## Readiness
-There are about 193 countries planned to add.
-Currently 192 are in the repository which makes it 99% ready for release 1.
-States and areas are to be added in next releases.